Beit Alpha and Hefzi-Bah

 In the background of the photo below you can see, behind the bushes, the southern side of Ramot Naftali (Naphtali heights) and the fish ponds in the valley of Harod.

 In a small cave above the garden, embedded into the cliffs of Mt Gilboa, the Makuya have a private praying shrine.
+This cave is a Roman/Byzantine period cistern, which supplied water to the village.

 The Makuya movement sends its youths to Kibbutz settlements in Israel, and their primary stay is in Kibbutz Hefzi-Ba, where they have a Hebrew learning center (Ulpan).
 The Japanese youths are warmly accepted and hosted by the members of the Kibbutz.
 Webmaster Rotem's Uncle Ronnie and Aunt Aviva, who are members of the Kibbutz, frequently invite their "adapted" Makuya youths to their home.
 They, and other youths of Hefzi-Ba, were invited to participate in the summer of 2010 to the Makuya international conference in Kumamoto, Japan, and to a special bi-national concert in Tokyo (picture below: singer Hanan Yovel; ambassador of Israel and his staff; Makuya member) .